Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Ah-☆ Tasty~"

-A nonchalant voice entered the ears.
+A nonchalant voice entered our ears.

 The source was Suwama Ibu, who was holding a vibrant lunch box with a happy expression.